 Toast slices of day old bread and rub lightly with a half a clove of garlic and douse with a little olive oil.
 Wash, dry and roughly chop the parsley.

 Heat two tablespoons of olive oil in a large deep frypan or wok and add the squashed garlic cloves and broken chili.
 Tip the cleaned mussels into the pan, toss vigorously and once everything is singing add the white wine, toss around again and cover.
 Cook for 3-5 minutes, tossing the mussels around a little until they have opened.
 Some mussels may be more obstinate than others in opening, those already open can be removed with a slotted spoon while the slow ones cook further.
 Remember that there is nothing wrong with the non-openers, they can be pried open and eaten, the mussels to avoid are those that are already open when they are purchased.
+Serve with a big plate in the middle of the table for the shells, and bib sized napkins.

 Serve in large bowls with the cooking juices, a sprinkle of parsley and toasted bread crostini.